Long COVID and mental health

 - what you can do if a relative or friend has long COVID.

-This page is for anyone affected by long COVID.
+This page is for adults affected by long COVID in England.

 What is long COVID and what are the symptoms?